The Bankrate promise

 Consumers who don’t have bank accounts are more likely to have low income.
 Without an account, they end up paying more for financial services, such as check cashing or bill payment.

 It’s the world’s largest market and millions of people still don’t have bank accounts.

-It’s gaps like these in the U.S. that are motivating startups to create banking experiences that could win over a big market.
+It’s gaps like these in the U.S. that are motivating various fintechs to create banking experiences that could win over a big market.

 Yet, if there is a good time to go against the odds, it might be now.
-It’s easier than ever to launch a digital bank account now and more people are comfortable with digital banking.
-The coronavirus pandemic prompted a larger group of people worldwide to try digital banking when their local branches or Western Union offices were closed or operating at limited capacity.
+More people are comfortable with digital banking since the COVID-19 pandemic, a time when many consumers turned to online banking after local branches were closed or operating at limited capacity.